Results

-Organizers: Stan Woods (Event Director), Daniel Coombs (Course Planner), Joanne Woods (Membership), Adam Woods (Assistant), Reuben Ford (Assistant), Felix Lawrence (Assistant), Scott Muma (Assistant), Bruce Rennie (Assistant), Alistair Howard (Coach)
+Organizers: Stan Woods (Event Director), Daniel Coombs (Assistant), Joanne Woods (Membership), Adam Woods (Assistant), Reuben Ford (Assistant), Scott Muma (Assistant), Bruce Rennie (Assistant), Alistair Howard (Coach), Robyn Rennie (Organizer), Chris Benn (Organizer), Stan Woods (Course Planner)

 Come and enjoy two days of orienteering in the Ioco area.
 Adult entry fees are $15 per day (event).
 If you want to attend both days, you must register for each day.
 Much of the map is runnable open forested terrain, with rich contour, stream, marsh and rock features.
 A very enjoyable area to orienteer, a map not to be missed.
 The courses on Saturday May 30th will be generally shorter in distance (and time) and because they cover parts of the map with more trails and roads will be slightly less challenging from a forest orienteering perspective.